cubeta-io/cubeta-starter/docs/base-repository.md

 # BaseRepository Class

+- `globalQuery(array $relations = [])`
+  this method will instantiate a unified query like the model global scope but with the abilities to add filter , search and order to the query this is done by the `addSearch` , `filterFields` , `orderQueryBy` and a specific arrays defined in your model check on that [here](created-model.md#created-models)
 - `all(array $relations = [])` : <br>
   this method will return all the corresponding model records without any format